 Grade 7, 8, and 9 Retreats - Please contact your son's Religion Teacher or Mr. Paul Legge for further information.
 These retreats are compulsory and are held on Vancouver College's campus.

-The Grade 7 Retreat, "Servant and Friend," encompasses many topics that effect boys coming into Middle School, some of whom are coming from other schools.
+The Grade 7 Retreat, "Servant and Friend," encompasses many topics that affect boys coming into Middle School, some of whom are coming from other schools.
 The day begins with a prayer and some icebreaker games.
-We also discuss the importance of inclusion and respect for others with a focus on learning to see all sides of an issue before making a decision in life.
+We also discuss and share thoughts about the importance of inclusion and respect for others with a focus on learning to see all sides of an issue before making a decision in life.
 The mid-day component looks at the life of Blessed Edmund Rice followed by a few team building activities.
 The afternoon continues with a look at how we can be a friend and servant to all members of our community while trying to create a brotherhood here at Vancouver College.